khalid-naami/khalid-naami.github.io/blog/2026-04-21-how-dealers-use-gamma-exposure.md

 slug: how-dealers-use-gamma-exposure
 ---

-# How Option Dealers Use Gamma Exposure (And How You Can Too)
+# How Option Dealers Use Gamma Exposure To Trade

 When we analyze modern financial markets, it is easy to get lost in macroeconomic narratives and fundamental valuations.
 However, the true \"plumbing\" of the market—the mechanical flows that force prices up or down regardless of news—is controlled by option dealers.